siyuan-note/user-guide-en_US/General Operations/Use on browser.md

 ## Publishing
 {: id="20210104091447-ugmoq2p" updated="20210327181713"}

 In addition to using SiYuan Online Workspace, paid users can also use the publishing function.
 Right-click on the notebook and select Settings from the drop-down menu, and then turn on the publishing switch.
-Publishing depends on ((20201002092228-8hmuss5 "Cloud Sync")) , local data needs to be uploaded to the cloud.
+Publishing depends on ((20201002092228-8hmuss5 "Cloud Backup")) , local data needs to be uploaded to the cloud.
-{: id="20210104091447-lznk69r" updated="20210327181812"}
+{: id="20210104091447-lznk69r" updated="20210522112056"}

 The shared publishing space can be accessed without logging in.
 Visitors browse in read-only mode and support most features, such as browsing relationship graphs, searching, browsing tags, bookmarks, and multi-window tabs.
 {: id="20210104091447-uo9ydsi"}